Rishabh Pant: Form slump (2019–20)

-Return to form (2021–present)
+Return to form (2021–22)

 India was bowled out for 36 in the second innings of the first Test of the Border Gavaskar Trophy 2020–21 and hence lost the test by 8 wickets despite getting a healthy first-innings lead.
 Following this, Rishabh Pant was picked ahead of Wriddhiman Saha for the second test in Melbourne.

 While Pant scored 29 in the first innings of the Melbourne Test, it was at Sydney that he played a career-changing knock.
 With 97 overs to survive on the last day, he played a counter-attacking knock of 97 runs off just 118 balls, also putting up a 148-run partnership with Cheteshwar Pujara.
 The match ultimately ended in a draw.

 India had many first-choice players unavailable due to injury, and were the underdogs going into the match played in The Gabba where Australia had not been defeated since 1988.
 Pant put in a match-winning performance on day five, as India chased down a target of 328 in the fourth innings, scoring an unbeaten 89.

 In September 2021, Pant was named in India's squad for the 2021 ICC Men's T20 World Cup.
 At the annual ICC Awards in January 2022, Pant was named in ICC Men's Test Team of the Year for 2021.
 In March 2022, during the second match against Sri Lanka, Pant scored the fastest half-century by a batter for India in a Test match, breaking the record previously held by Kapil Dev.
 He brought up his half-century in just 28 deliveries.

 In May 2022, Pant was named as the vice-captain of the Indian team for the South Africa tour of India 2022 series.
 However, one day before the first match of the series, Pant was named as the captain, after India's captain KL Rahul was ruled of the series out due to an injury.
 At the age of 24 years and 248 days, Pant became the second-youngest captain to lead India in a T20I match.

 In July 2022, in the final match of India's tour of England, Pant recorded his maiden century in ODI cricket scoring 125 runs and remaining not out.